 Pitching instruction is moving in a "more is more" direction.

-Instructors are trying to impress people with huge volumes of information and tens or even hundreds of drills.
+Instructors seem to be trying to impress people with huge volumes of information and tens or even hundreds of drills.

 The problem -- as I know from my own experience and from talking and listening to parents and new coaches -- is that, instead of being impressed, most people are feeling overwhelmed, and increasingly so.
 What most people want, at least to start, is a 30,000 foot overview of pitching, not to immediately get down into the weeds.